 - Why and when to model your capitalization table

-- Types of capitalization modelling you can run
+- Types of capitalization modeling you can run

 - Cap table mistakes to avoid